 If the budget isn’t the biggest concern on your list, then purchasing a new factory-built home is definitely worth your consideration.
 With a new model, you get more control of the home’s design, layout, and final location, but it will come at a cost.

 Buying new means that you get to completely customize your mobile home.
 The design, finishes, and layout of your mobile home will be handpicked by you and nobody else, ensuring total satisfaction.

-When you buy new, you get to select from many mobile home parks in your community, as long as they have available space for your home.
+When you buy new, you have a lot of community options to choose from.
+You can be very selective when exploring mobile home parks, as long as they have available space for your home.
 By eliminating focus on the home itself, you can pick a park with the ideal amenities for your lifestyle, including pools, nature and social activities.

 In theory, a fresh-from-the-factory home will have newer, nicer finishes that are less likely to break or need attention.
 It should also have more eco-friendly features, such as energy-efficient windows and doors, insulated skirting, a geothermal heat pump, or solar power, for instance.

 Naturally, purchasing a new mobile home will cost you more than buying an existing home from a private seller.
 If budget is your primary concern, you may get more for your money buying used.

 Purchasing a brand-new mobile home means more decisions to make and more plans to secure.
 You’ll have to figure out what amenities and upgrades to embrace, as well as decide on the park where you’ll be living.

 By and large, you’ll get more for your money when you decide to settle into a pre-owned mobile home.
 However, there are a few trade-offs to consider, such as the fact that you may have to compromise on the community and make a few home repairs along the way.